 If you're using folder management, you can implement the those methods in the queue assembly (see Report and Folder Storage/Management for more information).

 Download the example here.
-To compile, set the QueueDirectory path, rename the file with a .cs extension, and add it to a Visual Studio project.
+To compile, set the QueueDirectory global variable, rename the file with a .cs extension, and add it to a Visual Studio project.